irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- The biggest challanges in the project were using dvc for data version control, using fastapi and building images with docker.
+The biggest challanges in the project were using dvc for data version control, using fastapi and building images with docker.
 As stated before due to technical issues we were not able to implent data version control in our project.
 We had to do some research to let anyone be able to build docker images with our dockerfile.
-In addition, getting our fastapi.py script was a big challenge and we really had to deep dive into the web framework's code to solve our bug.  ---
+In addition, getting our fastapi.py script was a big challenge and we really had to deep dive into the web framework's code to solve our bugs.

 ### Question 27